 Older irrigation systems divert water from rivers to be used in the cities which leads to a decrease in farming and an increase in migration to the cities.
 The scarcity of water causes both domestic and social violence.
 Women are most adversely affected by the water crisis, and as a result, they rarely break free from the patriarchal system.

 In 2007, Biplab conceptualized the social enterprise Naireeta Services Private Limited, a community-based organization, managed by women.
-Biplab has borrowed the concept of peer accountability as social collateral from the Grameen Bank. bg-home The five women who form a Bhungroo group cannot default on any of the deliverables.
+Biplab has borrowed the concept of peer accountability as social collateral from the Grameen Bank.
+The five women who form a Bhungroo group cannot default on any of the deliverables.
 Traditionally land ownership rights rest with a male member of the family, but with this new process a power-of-attorney is obtained in the name of the woman member from the male member (i.e. the husband or brother) to make the land a part of the Bhungroo initiative..

 Biplab also talks to opinion leaders and policymakers and creates connections for expansion.
 Gujarat Ecology Commission has replicated this model in other parts of the state while the state education board has incorporated the idea into students’ school curriculum.
 Biplab has collaborated with

-.
+an international CO for a national level replication of the idea through 178 partner organizations.
 He has also collaborated with a couple of COs those are replicating the concept in the saline coastal regions of West Bengal and Orissa.

 Change Agent, a Boston-based organization has helped Biplab spread his idea to parts of Africa, venture capital companies such as Angel India Investment Network and Wisecraft while Boston-based in conversations with him about financially assisting the replication of his work in areas where banks are not coming forward.
 In 1999 Biplab participated in the Global Water Summit in Foz de Iguassu in Brazil where he shared the idea of Bhungroo.